SarthakMakhija/kotlin-dsl/README.md

 *Create a DSL to express JSON in Kotlin and output the result to actual JSON*

 json {
          obj {
             "description" to "sample"
             "active"      to true
+            "age"         to 12
             "email"       to null
-            "age"         to 12
       }
   }

-should render as
+will render as

 {
  "description" : "sample"